 Erie International Airport, Tom Ridge Field

 The Erie International Airport, Tom Ridge Field has prepared this Emergency Contingency Plan pursuant to 42301 of the FAA Modernization and Reform Act of 2012.
-Questions regarding this plan can be directed to George Doughty, Airport Executive Director.
-Erie International Airport, Tom Ridge Field is filing this plan with the Department of Transportation because (1) it is a commercial airport and (2) the airport may be used by an air carrier described in USC 42301(a)(1) for diversions.
+Questions regarding this plan can be directed to Derek Martin, Airport Executive Director.
+Erie International Airport, Tom Ridge Field is failing this plan with the Department of Transportation because (1) it is a commercial airport and (2) the airport may be used by an air carrier described in USC 42301(a)(1) for diversions.

 Erie International Airport, Tom Ridge Field has limited space available for parking aircraft on the terminal ramp.
 Other areas could be made available; the airport encourages aircraft operators to contact the airport for prior coordination of diverted flights, with the exception of a declared in-flight emergency.
 US Customs and Border Protection are located on the airport, but in the event of after hours, weekends or holidays there will be time delays for them to reach the airport.